b3fr4nk/Python-CLI-Games-Tutorial/P02-Bear-Ninja-Cowboy/content.md

 1. DONE - The computer randomly picking a role
 1. DONE - Checking the player's role and the computer's role
 1. Displaying who won
       1. Display if there is a Draw
       1. Display if one of the three roles won
       1. Display if any of the three roles won

 Now that we can see the computer's role and the player's role, we can setup some logic to compare the two.

-> [action]
->
-> First lets check if there is a draw:
+First lets check if there is a draw:
->

 ```py
 # cli-games/bnc.py
 ...